Mohamed-Samehh/Bin-Packing/README.md

 Installation

-1- Install the required packages:
+- Install the required packages: pip install matplotlib

-(Command)

-pip install matplotlib

-2- Run the application:
+- Run the application: python bin_packing_solver.py

-(Command)

-python bin_packing_solver.py

 How to Use
 - Enter Item Sizes: Input the sizes of the items separated by spaces.